Skip Navigation and Go To Content

 (2) possession, use, or display of firearms, facsimile firearms, ammunition, explosives, or other items that could be used as weapons, including but not limited to sticks, poles, clubs, swords, shields, glass objects or rigid signs that can be used as a shield, unless authorized by federal, state or local laws;

-(4) having an open flame, unless advanced permission is obtained from the Vice President and Chief Auxiliary Enterprises Officer.
+(4) having an open flame, unless advanced permission is obtained from the Vice President Facilities, Planning, Engineering & Auxiliary Enterprises; and/or

 (5) possessing, distributing or using alcohol on University property, except in accordance with HOOP 9, Alcoholic Beverages.